 However, if the defendant is acquitted, they cannot be tried for the same Case under that Court.

-Summary offences are disclosed on national criminal history checks in accordance with the spent convictions scheme legislation for Victoria.
+Summary offences are disclosed on Nationally Coordinated Criminal History Checks in accordance with the spent convictions scheme legislation for Victoria.

 Individuals can obtain their national police checks online via the Australian National Character Check - ANCC® website.

 Road Safety Act 1986 (Vic) - https://www.legislation.vic.gov.au/in-force/acts/road-safety-act-1986/209

 Drugs, Poisons and Controlled Substances Act 1981 (Vic) - https://www.legislation.vic.gov.au/in-force/acts/drugs-poisons-and-controlled-substances-act-1981/128

 Victims of Crime Victoria (Summary and Indictable Offences) - https://www.victimsofcrime.vic.gov.au/charges-laid/summary-and-indictable-offences